Madison, Wisconsin

 If you are alone and lonely there are ways that you can reduce loneliness.

-Sometimes we elders need to talk to someone our own age to feel like someone understands us.
-Children and grandchildren can be great, but if you have been feeling lonely in spite of their attention, look for support from your own age group, too.
+Sometimes we elders need to talk to someone our age to feel like someone understands us.
+Children and grandchildren can be great, but if you have been feeling lonely despite their attention, look for support from your age group, too.
 Close friends, brothers, and sisters are often very supportive throughout our lives.
 We all like to chat about the "old days."
 Getting in touch with people from the past can help ease loneliness.
-Elders may be able to attend family reunions, school reunions, military reunions or even folks you used to work with.
+Elders may be able to attend family reunions, school reunions, military reunions, or even folks you used to work with.

 One thing you can do when you are feeling lonely is start something new.
 This is an effective way to shift your focus on something other than being lonely.
 Start a new hobby or take some adult classes at your local community college where you will meet new people.